 Lust is a strong sexual attraction to someone.
 When mutual, lust causes sparks; if not, strong sexual desire and fantasies about a person.

 If you have moved into a relationship just out of lust, it is probably time for some open communication and (optional) seeing couples counselor to see how this can be fixed.
-Couples therapy may be able to get to the underlying issues of sexual disparity between two people.
+Couples therapy may be able to get to the underlying issues o disparity between two people.

 Related reading: Are You in Love or Lust?
 Here’s Your Answer